Live, learn, love and laugh...

 IMG_3175.jpg

-In the summer months, the outdoor pool is put up at the central therapy site.
+In the summer months, we set up the outdoor pool at our main clinic.

 Water is an excellent tool to coax children into therapeutic activities.
 Motor planning, tolerance to tactile input, strengthening, flexibility, confidence, and breath control are things that can be worked on when climbing the ladder in and out of the pool, swimming, fetching rings from the bottom, or moving around and over objects.